vinfreecs/genga/docs/Integrator.rst

 The hybrid symplectic method uses a smooth changeover function to transfer the calculation of close encounters from the symplectic to a direct N-body integrator like the Bulirsch-Stoer method or something similar.
 This transition must be applied smoothly enough to prevent from too large energy errors.
-Therefore a critical radius must be defined to set a threshold between the close encounter phase andt he normal integration phase, and it must be chosen large enough to ensure a smooth transition.
+Therefore a critical radius must be defined to set a threshold between the close encounter phase and the normal integration phase, and it must be chosen large enough to ensure a smooth transition.